Welcome to the READ Lab!

 The READ Lab is led by Dr. Ana Taboada Barber, faculty in the College of Education, at UMD.

-At the READ Lab we want to learn through research how bilingual – and multilingual – children engage their growing minds in reading tasks!
+In a nutshell, at the READ Lab we want to learn through research how bilingual and multilingual children engage their growing minds in reading tasks!